Poisson Cohomology of Broken Lefschetz Fibrations

+For simplicity in the following calculations we rename $\theta=x_0$.
 Fix the volume form $\mathrm{vol}=\di x_0\wedge\di x_1\wedge \di x_2\wedge \di x_3$.
-A straightforward calculation shows that the modular vector field of $\pi_{\Gamma}$ vanishes identically.
-Moreover, the extension of the Poisson structure to the regular parts is symplectic, thus the unimodularity holds everywhere and there exists a measure preserved by all Hamiltonian flows.
+A straightforward calculation shows that the modular vector field of $\pi$ vanishes identically.
+Moreover, the extension of the Poisson structure to the regular parts is symplectic, thus the structure is unimodular everywhere and there exists a measure preserved by all Hamiltonian flows.